alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

   - Linux
 ---

 Let us walk through setting up an Actions Runner Controller (ARC) for GitHub in a Kubernetes cluster.
-This will enable running continuous integration and continuous deployment (CI/CD) pipelines using GitHub Actions on our infrastructure or cloud based Kubernetes.
+This will enable running continuous integration and continuous deployment (CI/CD) pipelines using GitHub Actions on our infrastructure, or on cloud based Kubernetes.

 First, we'll introduce a bit of the terminology: